Robin Hood, West Yorkshire: Telegraph Repeater Station and RAF Bunker

-There was a large GPO Telegraph Repeater Station located on the corner of Sharpe Lane where it meets the A61 Wakefield Road.
-It is believed that this was used to boost the strength of electric telephone signals.
-It also had an associated underground bunker and shelter known as "RAF Rothwell" located just behind the GPO building.
-It was a large concrete building with blast proof doors and was believed to be associated with RAF Menwith Hill.
-The GPO Repeater building was demolished around 2007, the concrete bunker still stands today and is now located on a private residence.
+There was a large GPO Telephone Repeater Station located on the corner of Sharp Lane where it meets the A61 Wakefield Road.
+This was used to boost the strength of electric telephone signals.
+It also had an associated RAF Station known as "RAF Rothwell Haigh" located just behind the GPO building.
+It was a large concrete building with blast proof doors and was self contained having its own generators and water.
+It was part of the country's MOD communications core network from the 1950s to the 1990s.
+The GPO Repeater building was demolished around 2007, the concrete low building still stands today and is now located on a private residence its original use was as a command centre for the CEGB.

 Football club

 Robin Hood Athletic Football Club were crowned champions of the West Yorkshire Football League Division One in 2013–14 and have since played in its Premier Division.

 The team play from the Coach Ground located just behind the Coach and Horses pub on the A61.
+The Robin Hood Athletic Junior FC plays at the same ground.